All Episodes

 We didn't know what was true.

-There was there was smoke.
+There was smoke.

 But it didn't get there for me.

-When you feel a responsibility to protect the integrity of the conversations on a platform from foreign governments expending their resources to interfere in an election, um, there were lots of reasons why the entire industry was on alert and was nervous.
+When you feel a responsibility to protect the integrity of the conversations on a platform from foreign governments expending their resources to interfere in an election, there were lots of reasons why the entire industry was on alert and was nervous.

 And again, for me, even with all of those factors, it didn't get there for me.

-That's so it was a mistake.
+So it was a mistake.

 In my opinion, yes.